Pebble (watch): Software

 As of February 2014, the Pebble app store contained over 1,000 applications.
 Applications included notification support for emails, calls, text messages and social media activity; stock prices; activity tracking (movement, sleep, estimates of calories burned); remote controls for smartphones, cameras and home appliances; turn-by-turn directions (using the GPS receiver in a smartphone or tablet); display of RSS or JSON feeds; and hundreds of custom watch faces.

 The Pebble was announced to ship with several apps pre-installed, including a cycling app to measure speed, distance, and pace through GPS, and a golf rangefinder app supporting more than 25,000 courses.
 Not all announced apps were ready when the watch started shipping.
-CEO Eric Migicovsky announced on January 9, 2013, that updates for the watch's operating system would be released every 2–3 weeks until all features were added.
+Migicovsky announced on January 9, 2013, that updates for the watch's operating system would be released every 2–3 weeks until all features were added.

 The Pebble's apps used data received from a connected phone for distance, speed, and range information.
 More apps were downloadable via a mobile phone or tablet, and a software development kit (SDK) was freely available.

 Pebble integrates with Android and iOS phones through a companion app to send notifications to the watch.
 Messaging and phone call apps were supported, in addition to most 3rd party applications.

 The watch's firmware operating system is based on the FreeRTOS kernel and uses Newlib, the STM32 Peripheral Library, the Ragel state machine compiler, and an unnamed UTF-8 Decoder.

 Gadgetbridge is an alternative companion application for Android.
 It is open source, does not require account creation, and supports features such as notifications, music playback and watch application installation/removal.

 Linux users can interface with the Pebble using libpebble.
 This enabled experimental services on several Linux distros including Maemo, the OS used on the Nokia N900.
 There was also a commercial app called Rockwatch for MeeGo, the OS used by the Nokia N9, that provided services including managing the Pebble's firmware and apps running on the watch.